Skatox/jquery-archive-list/readme.txt

 * Title: title of the widget.
 * Trigger Symbol:  characters to be displayed as bullet.
 * Effect: Effect to use.
+* Month Format:  month's display format of the month.
 * Expand: when to expand the content of the list.
-* Month Format:  month's display format of the month.
+* Hide years from before: older years will be hidden under a  link.
+To save space in the page on old sites.
+* Show days inside month list: group posts by day.
 * Show number of posts: display how many post are published in the year or in the month.
+* Show only posts from selected category: show only posts from the selected category when visiting a category page.
+* Only expand/reduce by clicking the symbol: select if animations start when click the link or just the bullet.
+* Only expand one at the same time: select if you want to have only one expanded at the same time.
 * Show posts under months:  show post's title under months.
-* Only expand/reduce by clicking the symbol: select if animations start when click the link or just the bullet.
+* Show post date next to post title: show post's date next to post title.
+* Sort posts by: select how to sort the posts under months.
 * Include or Exclude categories: Select the categories to include or exclude.

 == Frequently Asked Questions ==